 Luckily for you, there are precautions you can take to limit liability and protect yourself.
 The first is to be careful with what you say in your emails.
-If an offer, acceptance of the offer, consideration with talks of payment, and agreement of intention to legally bound the contract is mentioned then you have a recipe for a legally binding contract.
+For example, if an offer, acceptance of the offer, consideration with talks of payment, and agreement of intention to legally bind the contract is mentioned then you have a recipe for a legally binding contract.

 Adding an automated disclaimer to all your emails is highly recommended.